data-provider/website/docs/api-selector.md

 ### As a function returning a dependency

-You can define a dependency as a function returning a provider or selector instance, queried or not.
+You can define a dependency as a function returning another dependency in any of the formats described in this chapter.
 This is very powerful, because you can apply different queries to your dependencies based on your own query value, or even based on the results of the previous dependencies, which makes the Selector very composable.

 The provided function should follow the next API: